Frequently Asked Questions

 3. Should I get an agent?

 That’s up to you.
 I have an agent (although I got my first contract without one), but I’m very glad I made the decision to invest.
-Beware of any agent who requires you to pay up-front fees.
-Reputable agents make money only when you do.

 4. How do I find a publisher?
 How do I submit a manuscript?